 Traveling to Hawaii isn’t fun, but you can check out my post on how to survive the flight to Hawaii.
 Just remember, it will be worth it once you arrive!

 So as you can see, it’s pretty easy to get to Maui or Kauai.
-You’ll need a rental car on both islands, so neither one come out ahead in this category.
+You’ll need a rental car on both islands, so neither one comes out ahead in this category.

 Weather in Maui vs. Kauai

-There are two resort areas in Kauai, the north shore and the south shore.
+Moving on to Kauai, the main resort area in Kauai is on the south side, but there is a smaller resort area on the north side.
 The two areas are quite different.
 The south shore is almost always sunny, but the north shore does get more rain.
 However, the rainfall makes for some of Hanalei and Prineville’s most spectacular scenery on Kauai’s North Shore.

 Rainfall tends to be brief throughout Hawaii, even on the North Shore, so it shouldn’t interfere with your trip.
 Just be prepared to put the top back on your Jeep or convertible at a moment’s notice!